 Though this man probably hasn’t gained much of a following, the Bible does predict that in the last days, false Christs and false prophets will come and deceive many.
 Many people these days are putting their faith in false or imaginary Christs who cannot save them.
 You might meet two of these false Christs—introduced to you by the Mormons and the Jehovah’s Witnesses.

 If a Mormon ever knocks on your door, he will bring a Jesus who is the spirit-brother of Lucifer.
 This Jesus is one of the billions of spirit-babies that our “Heavenly Father” and our “Heavenly Mother” brought into this universe.
-According to the Mormons, when Jesus lived on earth, he had several wives, one of whom was Mary Magdalene.
+According to some Mormon leaders, when Jesus lived on earth he had several wives, one of whom was Mary Magdalene, but this is not official doctrine.
 After his death and resurrection, he came to America to preach to the Indians.

 The Jehovah’s Witnesses will tell you that Jesus is Michael the Archangel, the first created being, who became a man and died on a stake instead of a cross.
 He was raised as a spirit-creature, becoming Michael the Archangel again, while his body was dissolved into gases.